Chesterton Windmill: Workings

-Beside the open ground floor within the arches there are two more floors to the mill, the first, lower, or stone floor 15 ft above ground level, housing millstones, great spur wheel, hurst frame, sack hoist rope passing through the floor trap, and the upper, second, or hoist floor with brake wheel, main gearing (wallover), sack hoist pulley, and parts of the winding winch.
+Beside the open ground floor within the arches there are two more floors to the mill, the first, lower, or stone floor 15 ft above ground level, housing millstones, great spur wheel, hurst frame, sack hoist rope passing through the floor trap, and the upper, second, or hoist floor with brake wheel, main gearing (wallower), sack hoist pulley, and parts of the winding winch.
 The windshaft and the main parts of the winding system including the wind direction indicator is installed within the cap.
 The space inside the arches, until 1930, used to have a wooden structure to store the grain, and an open timber staircase to reach the milling floors.
 This structure was removed to prevent vandalism.
 The cap of the mill is a shallow dome which used to be covered with lead sheet, but also because of vandalism is now covered with aluminium.
 Between the cap and the top of the wall is a system of rollers running in a track plate allowing the cap to be rotated easily.
 There is a wind direction indicator on the roof which is continued into the interior, and a small repeat indicator at its lower end, so that the miller could set the mill without leaving his work.
 The lattice-type-sails are 60 ft span counter clock-wise rotation (seen from outside the mill; most of all windmills worldwide rotate clockwise seen from inside the mill - from "under the wind") and with 450 sqft of canvas.
 The arched tower covers a very small diameter of 22 ft 9 in and it has an "in cap" winding gear unusual for an English windmill, the cap being winded by a hand-operated winch having spur and worm gears.